apache/maven/maven-caching-extension/src/site/markdown/PERFORMANCE.md

 Tuning of cache performance could reduce both resources consumption and build execution time but that is not guaranteed.
 In many scenarios build time of invalidated (changed) projects could be dominating in overall build time.
 Performance wins achieved by a faster cache engine might not correlate with final build times in straightforward way.
-As usual with performance, effect of performance optimizations should be carefully measured in real build like scenarios.
+As usual with performance, effect of performance optimizations should be carefully measured in relevant scenarios.

 ## Hash algorithm selection